brightcove/liverepl/notes.md

     - Attach agent to target JVM and provide basic I/O shuttling
     - Requires only tools.jar
 - Internal (run as agent in target JVM):
+    - Agent:
         - Sets up classloaders just long enough to launch a REPL thread, then exits
         - Uses port established and discarded previously by external code
+        - Requires discovery code
+    - REPL
+        - Open a socket and start a REPL thread.
         - Requires Clojure

 # Control flow